-Hand cut from reclaimed fruit & vegetable boxes found at Victoria Markets and never exhibited.
+Hand cut from reclaimed fruit & vegetable boxes found at Victoria Markets.
+Never exhibited.
 Melbourne 2007

 Set design in cut paper for Lior and the Tailem String Quartet at Sydney Theatre Company.

-During Umeå Tattoo Fest 2016 there was a kid's corner where young ones could chill out, design their own tatts, print them out and get inked while their grownups were busy.
+During Umeå Tattoo Fest 2016 we organised a kid's corner where young ones could chill out, design their own tatts, print them out and get inked while their grownups were busy.
 Every kid was allowed and encouraged to do as many as they could fit on their body while they were served lollipops for the pain.